Hyak Team Storage Optimizations

 1. Improved internal storage metrics gathering and visibility.#

-KLONE slurm metrics
+klone slurm metrics

-The HYAK team improved storage-cluster metric gathering and visibility, allowing us to correlate those metrics to reports of poor user experience, and to make data-driven tuning and storage policy decisions.
+The Hyak team improved storage-cluster metric gathering and visibility, allowing us to correlate those metrics to reports of poor user experience, and to make data-driven tuning and storage policy decisions.

 In the figure above we have visibility into if an abnormally high number of jobs have errors that might suggest underlying storage or other user experience issues.